-A CURUFC/University Review Group was set up in January 2017 and short-term funding has been secured as a result of these discussions through a £90k one off grant to help the Club.
+A CURUFC/University Review Group was set up in January 2017 and short-term funding was secured as a result of these discussions through a £90k one off grant to help the Club.
 In addition, the discussions had covered possible University assistance towards maintaining Grange Road.
 In 2018/19 this included a Grant for specific Health and Safety maintenance jobs to be undertaken and for 2019/20 a Grant was received for the regular Health and Safety costs related to the ground.
 Further talks concerning a regular maintenance Grant for the short term are underway but the Coronavirus outbreak has meant that nothing definitive has yet been agreed.

 In terms of a possible development of the ground, the following three scenarios have been discussed:

 - Modest refurbishment of Grange Road

 - Relocation (at the request of the University)

 - Major redevelopment of Grange Road to include:

 - replace floodlights

 - new top quality artificial surface